pranavreddy23/autoware.privately-owned-vehicles/README.md

 We will additionally detect, classify and track objects based on their semantic class in the 3D scene through an independent vision and 4D Radar pipeline, called **Drive3D**.

-Overall, our obstacle perception stack will comprise two key technologies which will operate independently to provide unparalleled scne perception:
+Overall, our obstacle perception stack will comprise two key perception pipelines which will operate independently to provide unparalleled scene perception:
 - **Safety Shield** - to detect every object in the scene with the aim to never have an at-fault autonomous vehicle crash
 - **Drive3D** - a robust 3D detection, classification, and tracking system to understand the scene context of commonly occuring road objects such as cars, buses, vans, trucks, etc.

 ### Driving Corridor Perception Challenge
 Existing highway pilot systems can reliably detect the driving corridor through lane lines.
-Lane line perception can be performed reliably through either AI-based methods or Computer Vision methods, achieving performance on-par with human drivers.
-However, highway pilot systems struggle to detect the driving corridor in safety-critical edge case scenarios, such as situations where lanes are no longer visible due to road maintenance issues, snow, etc. and scenarios where the driving corridor is highly adaptable, e.g. roadworks with traffic cones and road barriers. **There are many publicly documented examples of accidents that have occured with autonomous vehicles failed to perceive the correct driving corridor in these type of edge case scenarios.**
+Lane line perception can be performed through either AI-based methods or Computer Vision methods, achieving performance on-par with human drivers.
+However, highway pilot systems struggle to detect the driving corridor in safety-critical edge case scenarios, such as situations where lanes are no longer visible due to road maintenance issues, snow, etc. and scenarios where the driving corridor is highly adaptable, e.g. roadworks with traffic cones and road barriers. **There are many publicly documented examples of accidents that have occured due to autonomous vehicles failing to perceive the correct driving corridor in these types of edge case scenarios.**

 ![Driving Corridor Perception Challenge](Media/Driving_Corridor_Perception_Challenge.jpg)